 The Elthos Project

 The Elthos Project is more than just the Elthos RPG.
 It's even more than the Mythos Machine.
-It is a philosophy of Role Playing Games that looks to the future and sees a world of creative people expressing themselves in myriads of adventure games.
-It embraces a wide and diverse range of objectives, all centered on the idea that people are at their best when they feel free to be creative.
+It is a philosophy of Role Playing Games that looks to the future and sees a whole wide world of creative people expressing themselves in myriads of adventure games and in numerous formats with lots of possible play objectives and style preferences.
+It embraces this wide and diverse range of objectives, all centered on the idea that people are at their best when they feel free to be creative.

 The Elthos RPG